 Selection of vehicles should be made based upon the intended purpose.

-The university has access to several contracts for the purchase of certain types of motor vehicles.
-Departments may utilize state contracts, cooperative contracts, or General Services Administration contracts for the purchase or vehicles.
-If the department seeks to obtain a vehicle that is not available on contract, then a formal bid process will be required.
-The requesting department should contact the appropriate purchaser in Procurement Services at 742-3844 for guidance on preparation of vehicle specifications and the use and availability of contracts.
-There is a vehicle purchase "how to" guide available on the Procurement Services website: http://www.depts.ttu.edu/procurement/resources/how-to-guides/documents/purchasing/procurement-vehicles-20150223.pdf
+The university has access to several pricing contracts for the procurement of motor vehicles.
+Departments may utilize state contracts, cooperative contracts, or General Services Administration contracts for the procurement of vehicles.
+If the department seeks to obtain a vehicle that is not available on a pricing contract, then a formal procurement process will be required.
+The requesting department shall contact Strategic Acquisitions at firstname.lastname@example.org for guidance on the preparation of vehicle specifications and the use and availability of contracts.
+There is a vehicle purchase “how to” guide available on the Procurement Services website: http://www.depts.ttu.edu/procurement/resources/how-to-guides/documents/purchasing/procurement-vehicles-20150223.pdf.

-Use of utility-type or golf cart-type units may be utilized instead of pickups, vans, or other licensed vehicles in applications where they are used exclusively on campus.
+Use of utility-type or golf cart-type units may be utilized instead of pickups, vans, or other licensed vehicles in applications where they are used exclusively on the main campus.
 These vehicles are not licensed for on-road use, are not considered motor vehicles, and do not require approval from the state Office of Vehicle Fleet Management.
-Because of safety requirements for utility vehicles, all purchases of this type of vehicle must be coordinated through Vehicle Fleet Management.
-The purchase of these types of equipment shall be the same as for vehicles.
+Because of safety requirements for utility vehicles, all procurements of this type of vehicle must be coordinated through Vehicle Fleet Management.
+The procurement process for these types of equipment shall be the same as for vehicles.

 04 Audit Services